lightning-uq-box/lightning-uq-box/contribution_guide.md

 ## Install dependencies
 To work on the project or use this software in your work install the required dependencies as follows:

 Move to the root directory, meaning if you run `$ pwd` the printed path should end in `uq_method-box`.
+We require python 3.9 or higher.

 I encountered some issues with packages when using conda, however, pip works.
 So either in a conda or venv environment run the following installs.